kdave/btrfs-progs/Documentation/btrfs-filesystem.rst

                 Create swapfile of a given size SIZE (accepting k/m/g/e/p suffix).

+        -U|--uuid UUID
+                specify UUID to use, or a special value: clear (all zeros), random, time (time-based random)

 resize [options] [<devid>:][+/-]<size>[kKmMgGtTpPeE]|[<devid>:]max <path>
         Resize a mounted filesystem identified by *path*.
 A particular device can be resized by specifying a *devid*.